canonical/postgresql-operator/README.md

 Security issues in the Charmed PostgreSQL Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

 ## Contributing
 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/postgresql-operator/blob/main/CONTRIBUTING.md) for developer guidance.

 ## License
-The Charmed PostgreSQL Operator is free software, distributed under the Apache Software License, version 2.0.
-See [LICENSE](https://github.com/canonical/postgresql-operator/blob/main/LICENSE) for more information.
+The Charmed PostgreSQL Operator [is distributed](https://github.com/canonical/postgresql-operator/blob/main/LICENSE) under the Apache Software License, version 2.0.
+It installs/operates/depends on [PostgreSQL](https://www.postgresql.org/ftp/source/), which [is licensed](https://www.postgresql.org/about/licence/) under PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.

+## Trademark Notice
+PostgreSQL is a trademark or registered trademark of PostgreSQL Global Development Group.
+Other trademarks are property of their respective owners.